'There are so many different opportunities within arm's reach...'

 Looking forward to more industry experience and hopefully running her own business one day, Olivia highly recommends the Business programme to others.

-‘Work hard, be open-minded, take every opportunity and be prepared for a crazy and unexpected ride.’
+‘Work hard, be open-minded, take every opportunity and be prepared for an unexpected ride.’